microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/importedprojects.md

 The following files are generated during the import process.
 If your project requires additional configuration files or instructions for build, you might need to modify them.

+**Note:** Only Microprofile projects enable the use of `Dockerfile-lang` and `Dockerfile-build` files.

 **Dockerfile-lang**

-The `Dockerfile-lang` file is an optional project file that contains instructions that are used to set up any plumbing required for your application.
-This can include copying application resources from source.
+The `Dockerfile-lang` file is an optional project file and a development version of the Dockerfile.
+It contains any Docker instructions that are required only for the development image, including copying application resources from source.
 For example, if your application requires configuration files, you can use a `COPY` instruction to copy those files into your application's Docker container.

+This file is used for building only the projects in the Microclimate workspace.
+The pipeline build is not affected.
+The pipeline build uses only the `Dockerfile` file, which is a required project file.
+If `Dockerfile-lang` doesn't exist, the Dockerfile is used for the development image instead.

-Maven is included in a generated `Dockerfile-build` file so it is not necessary to include instructions to set up Maven download in `Dockerfile-lang`.
+Maven is included in a generated `Dockerfile-build` file, so you do not need to include instructions to set up a Maven download in `Dockerfile-lang`.

 **Dockerfile-build**